itamartz/overview_dashboard/PROJECT-SUMMARY.md

 - **Admin Portal**: Dedicated `/admin` route for data management.
 - **Data Cleanup**:
     - Delete entire systems, specific projects, or bulk-select individual components.
+    - **Protected Actions**: The "Actions" column (delete buttons) is hidden from standard view and only visible in Admin mode.
     - Protected from accidental deletion in the main view.

 ## 🔄 How It Works